 Dictionaries and the Everlasting Quest for Precision

-“Assume nothing” could be written on a neatly framed postcard on every writer’s desk.
+“Assume nothing” could be written on a neatly-framed postcard on every writer’s desk.
 However, in 2009, it was the slogan of the HSBC, and ultimately led to a $10 million rebranding campaign.
 How?
-Let’s assume there exists no appropriate expression for “assume” in every other language.
+Let’s assume there exists no appropriate expression for “assume” in any other language.
 But to market the bank’s services globally, translating the slogan became unavoidable.
 In some countries, that meant turning “assume” into “do,” resulting in the infamous “Do nothing” campaign.

 There are countless examples of unfortunate translation accidents that caused everything from laughter to ruckus to tragedy, often because a single word didn’t convey the exact meaning the author thought it would.
-Recently, I read an article in the Washington Examiner back from 2012, stating that the “W4” (or “Web4”), the successor of the eminent “Webster’s Third New International Dictionary,” was still in development roughly 60 years after the W3’s release.
+Recently, I read an article in the Washington Examiner from 2012, stating that the “W4” (or “Web4”), the successor of the eminent “Webster’s Third New International Dictionary,” was still in development roughly 60 years after the W3’s release.
 It will presumably never be available on paper, though.
 “Besides,” the author of the piece concluded, “precision in the use of language, of the kind an excellent dictionary is supposed to help provide, is not a notable feature of our age.”

 A bold statement – and it’s probably true.
-The vast majority of people don’t seem to care a lot about choosing the right word, even though they experience rancor online for yet the slightest mistake.
+The vast majority of people don’t seem to care a lot about choosing the right word, though they experience rancor online for even the slightest mistake.
 People don’t care because they believe they can always correct and erase their mistakes.
 To them, the internet is different from paper; even though what you write online will most likely be permanent, it doesn’t feel that way.